This post was updated on May 31, 2022

 As a result, they spend more time focusing on making sales and less time worrying about doing mundane and repetitive tasks.

-So spend time identifying areas of improvement for the automations you currently have and figure out if there are any you’re missing.
+Spend time identifying areas of improvement for the automations you currently have and figure out if there are any you’re missing.
+You can even use pre-existing automations to make things easier on some platforms.

 Technology is changing all the time, and so is the landscape in which your business operates.
-These changes constantly influence the way we work, impacting the way we use our CRM software.
+These changes constantly influence how we work, impacting the way we use our CRM software.

-Whether that’s automating your marketing campaigns, or focusing on improving the customer experience, we hope these statistics have given you the starting point you need to revamp your CRM.
+Whether that’s automating your marketing campaigns or focusing on boosting your customer satisfaction rate, we hope these statistics have given you the starting point you need to revamp your CRM.

 Check out the full list of CRM statistics